heremaps/gluecodium/docs/lime_idl.md

 * List of element kinds that cannot have a visibility prefix: package, import, function parameter, enumerator.

+#### Line breaks

+Most declarations are allowed to have an arbitrary (zero or more) number of line breaks between any parts of the declaration.
+Two notable exceptions are:
+* Each file-level declaration must have at least one line break at the end of the declaraion.
+This also means there must always be a trailing line break at the end of the file.
+* Attributes (see `Attributes` below) are not allowed to have any line breaks between `@` and the attribute name that follows.

 ### File-level declarations

 There are three kinds of file-level declarations: package, import or top-level element.
 All other